bl-nero/steampunk/README.md

 # Steampunk

 Because what the world needs right now is yet another retro computing emulator.
 So yeah, here it is.
 This started as a "father and son" hobby project.
 It's built with no particular agenda other than having fun (and learning Rust).
-Currently, the project contains an Atari 2600 emulator based on a cycle-based 6502 implementation.
-The current direction of the project is extending it to emulate Commodore 64.
+Currently, the project contains an Atari 2600 emulator based on a cycle-based 6502 implementation, as well as some humble beginnings of a Commodore 64 emulator.

-# Building and running

-## Installing requirements
+# Installing requirements

-### Rust
+## Rust

 The emulator is built in Rust, so obviously, first you need to [install the Rust toolchain](https://www.rust-lang.org/tools/install).
 At the moment of writing this document, a nightly version of Rust is required: